jellyfishfree/psychr/README.md

 # psychr
-A toolbox for statistical analysis in psychological research
+A toolbox for statistical analysis in psychological research.